La Revolución

-La Revolución (English: The Revolution) is the sixth studio album, and ninth overall, album by Puerto Rican reggaeton duo Wisin & Yandel.
+La Revolución (English: The Revolution) is the sixth studio album, and the ninth album overall, by Puerto Rican reggaeton duo Wisin & Yandel.
 It was released on May 26, 2009 by Machete Music and WY Records.
 The album features collaborations with rapper 50 Cent, Ivy Queen, Yaviah, Ednita Nazario and Yomo.
 The album became a success in the United States and a bigger hit in Latin America.
 It won the Latin Music Award for Latin Rhythm Album of the Year at the 2010 Latin Billboard Music Awards.
-To promote the album the artists embarked on the La Revolución Tour in the US.
+To promote the album the artists embarked on the La Revolución World Tour in the US.

 Background

 The album is reported to incorporate the more older styles and sounds of Wisin & Yandel's music, tracing back to when they first started to produce music.
 This was confirmed by Wisin to the EFE Agency in Argentina, he confirmed that "It'll be a return to our origins; It'll have everything."